Do you want to know the secret of the Ultimate Penetration Frame trick by Magic Wagon?

 Then at 0:58 you can see it very clearly the reflection on the plexiglass for the third time.

-There is another clue which confirmed the overshot plexiglass is the vent or slit found in the stand.
+There is another clue which confirmed there is this overshot plexiglass is the slot found in the stand upright.

-Hidden inside in one of two upright slots, there is a vent to accommodate the extended plexiglass.
+Hidden inside in one of two upright slots, there is a slot to accommodate the extended plexiglass.

 As I have already mentioned earlier, there are TWO sheets of plexiglass.

-The one within the frame window (Plexiglass 2) before the trick.
+The one within the frame window (Plexiglass 2) which is visible to the viewers.

 Then there is another narrower piece (Plexiglass 1) concealed inside the left frame.